AchalaJadhav/Teacher-Student-Assistant-Android-App/README.md

 # Teacher-Student-Assistant-Android-App
-An Android Application with two modules as Teacher and Student which can be used for Circulating Notes, Conduct Examination, etc.
+An Android Application using Java language in Android Studio with two modules as Teacher and Student which can be used for Circulating Notes, Conduct Examination, etc.